JayBox325/JayPack/README.md

 * `npm build` - this builds all your source files, but still in your development environment so sourcemaps will be included and nothing will be minified.
 * `npm package` - this is your command for pushing code live.
 This will remove all the sourcemaps and minify everything ready for launch.

+## Config

+This boilerplate can be used for static HTML websites built with Nunjucks, or it can be used for CraftCMS projects.
+The configuration for this is set in the `_gulp/config.js` file.

+If the project is set to `static` the nunjucks commands will be run.
+If it's set to `craft` then we let some CraftCMS plugins take care of the asset versioning.